 Behind every project we take on is a highly-skilled team.
 Following suit, our team is composed of adventurers who each possess the pioneer spirit and strive to break the boundaries of conventional thinking.

 Claire Costello is a native Phoenician who received unique exposure to rambling ranches, mid-century modern and desert architecture.
 Claire was young when she was asked to pick up a shovel and do some dirty work at her aunt and uncles in Tucson.
 This “dirty work” was digging dirt to build the first rammed earth house Claire had ever known of.
 Leaving the desert behind, Claire ventured to the University of Colorado at Boulder where she received concurrent Bachelor of Science degrees in English and Communication.
 Her time away from Arizona led Claire to travel the world, fueling a desire to make real change and igniting a belief in the power of action.
 Upon returning to her hometown, Claire sought to make a familiar place new, exciting and her own.
-Emboldened with an entrepreneurial spirit, Claire is committed to reclaiming her hometown of Phoenix one home at a time.
+Emboldened with an entrepreneurial spirit, Claire is committed to improving her hometown of Phoenix one home at a time.
 Today, Claire embraces a hands-on approach to design and development and works toward shaping a more vibrant community.

 Growing up in Arizona, Rachel developed a robust appreciation for the joys and challenges of desert-dwelling.
 After years of traveling to different states and countries, learning from various cultures and people, she returned to Phoenix in order to employ that knowledge while engaging with the built environment.
 This, in addition to her background in both architecture and engineering, has allowed Rachel to approach design with a unique perspective that she continues to develop and apply to every aspect of a project.